 Urban fires usually result from sources within buildings themselves, though recently the region has also observed an uptick in fires originating in homeless encampments.
 Smoking in bed, faulty wiring, children playing with matches, and appliance malfunctions are often causes of structural fires.
 Additionally, cinders from wood-burning fireplaces that remain alive and travel considerable distances have also been blamed for starting fires near residential locations.
 Therefore, urban fires can generally be mitigated through implementing and enforcing proper building code requirements, reducing the prevalence of gas lines and appliances, adherence to fire flow requirement minimums, and instituting zoning or subdivision ordinance requirements as described in the Institutional and Regulatory Framework section.
+Following the devastating 2016 Ghost Ship fire, in which 36 people lost their lives, the City issued Executive Order 2017-1, "Improving Safety of Non-Permitted Spaces While Avoiding Displacement", which directed the City Administrator and City departments to take action to preserve housing, workspaces, and cultural gathering spaces while improving life safety in unpermitted buildings.
+The City continues to make progress toward its goals of making the community safer while protecting against displacement through focus on six areas, including bringing buildings into compliance; increasing inspection capacity and enhancing protocols; improving inter-departmental communications; strengthening tenant protections and education; streamlining special event permitting; and identifying housing resources.

-Global climate change has contributed to greater frequency and severity of extreme climate and weather, with increased chance of compound extreme events such as concurrent heat waves and droughts as well as fire weather.14 While Oakland enjoys a relatively temperate climate due to its bayfront location, changes in climate conditions are already affecting the city, and felt most acutely by frontline communities.
+Global climate change has contributed to greater frequency and severity of extreme climate and weather, with increased chance of compound extreme events such as concurrent heat waves and droughts as well as fire weather.
+While Oakland enjoys a relatively temperate climate due to its bayfront location, changes in climate conditions are already affecting the city, and felt most acutely by frontline communities.

-Based on the location of the WUI area and vulnerable communities, higher-income and white residents who make up the majority of the population in the Oakland Hills are more likely to be at significant risk to wildfires.
+Based on the location of the WUI area and vulnerable communities, higher-income and white residents who make up the majority of the population in the Oakland Hills are more likely to be at significant risk of wildfires.
 Uncontrolled wildland fires do have the risk of spreading beyond the very high and high vulnerability areas into urban areas, which could impact socially-vulnerable populations.
 Additionally, the entire city will be impacted by wildfires occurring throughout the metropolitan region via impacts on air/wildfire smoke, water, and soil quality; damage to energy infrastructure and roads; and strain on local firefighting resources as the fire department is called to respond to fires across the region and state.
 Unhoused populations, outdoor workers, residents who live in poorly insulated or ventilated homes, and people who are already burdened by elevated local (indoor/outdoor) pollution are increasingly at risk due to the consequences of climate change that have exacerbated the now-annual "smoke season."
 Goals and policies developed by the City will work to mitigate fire hazards while prioritizing adaptation for socially vulnerable groups through compliance with state laws, fire safe development regulations, and local policies and programs.